 Or you can savor the flavors and smoky atmosphere at one of the fondas inside.

 AUTHENTIC FOOD QUEST TIP: To dive deeper into the local fondas or restaurants and dishes at Mercado 20 de Noviembre, take a guided food tour.
-This Oaxaca private market and street food tour will take you to the tasty stands around the market, where you’ll sample and learn about Oaxaca food culture.
-This 2.5 hours tour with your bilingual guide will leave you knowledgeable and deliciously satisfied.
+This Oaxaca food tour takes you to two markets, Mercado 20 de Noviembre and Mercado Benito Juarez and street food stalls for a colorful culinary adventure.
+This 4.5 hours tour with your bilingual guides will leave you knowledgeable and deliciously satisfied.
 Eat light before the tour.

 32. Oaxaca Chile Peppers